 The role of intestinal bacteria in formation of active metabolites of the cascarosides and their derivatives has been investigated in vitro by Dreessen and Lemli (1988).
 When incubated with caecal extract from germ free rats cascarosides A and B or C and D were not metabolised.
 For animals, having conventional gut microflora there was a distinction between rats and guinea pigs.
 The incubates from guinea pigs produced the C-glycosides barbaloin and desoxy-aloin, while these from rats were able to further metabolise the C-glycosides into aloe-emodin anthrone or chrysophanol anthrone and small amounts of aloe-emodin or chrysophanol.
 After 48 hours incubation unchanged cascarosides were not recovered.
-When incubated with the Streptococcus species, the cascarosides were hydrolysed to barbaloin or desoxy-aloin, respectively, but no further reduction took place.
+When incubated with the Streptococcus species, the cascarosides were hydrolysed to barbaloin or desoxy-aloin, respectively, but no further chemical reduction took place (no metabolic components have been detected).